Fuel Up to Play 60 Playbook Strategies

 Organize a weekly NFL Player Challenge contest in which students or classes complete physical fitness challenges from NFL players on the More Ways to Get Active section of the NFL’s Play 60 website.
 Have classes see how many challenges they can finish and share on FuelUptoPlay60.com!

 Create an awareness campaign to make sure your school has a quality physical education program – including P.E. every day that works for every student.
-Using resources from the Presidential Youth Fitness Program, this Play can help you get there.

 Place “point-of-decision” prompts around the school that encourages everyone to get active.
 These signs or posters remind students (and adults) to take advantage of every opportunity to be active.
 Encourage students to increase their physical activity!